PoneyClairDeLune/PoneyClairDeLune/README.md

 A pegasus-unicorn-changeling hybrid living on the edge of Ponyville.
 A rebellious programmer who prefers defying precedences.

 ### Attributes
 * 8+ years of experience with JavaScript.
-Comfortable with Deno and Bun, and can work with Node.js.
+  * Comfortable with Deno and Bun, and can work with Node.js.
+* Writes Bash/PDKSH scripts.
 * New to Go and Rust.
 Still learning both.
 * (Almost) polyglot.
-* Some experiences with MIDI and legacy synth modules dating back to the 90s.
+* Some experiences with MIDI and legacy synth modules dating back to the 1990s.
 * Available for hire for both IT-related work and translation/localization-related work.
 Contact me for full lingual capabilities.
+  * Remote job offers only before I can ensure my own safety.

 ### Notable contributions
 * [Rethink](https://github.com/celzero/rethink-app): As the translation lead.